 * U.S. and European energy shares fall on oil price decline

-* Oil prices hit more than two-week lows, U.S. stockpiles data weigh
+* Oil prices hit more than 2-week lows, U.S. stockpiles data weigh

 * Investors remain focused on Friday U.S. jobs data

-* Spot gold hits two-month low (Updates to close of European markets)
+* Spot gold hits two-month low (Updates to open of U.S. trading; changes byline, dateline, pvs LONDON)

 By Sam Forgione

-Oil prices tumbled to more than two-week lows, with U.S. crude falling more than 3.5 percent, after government data showed a large weekly build in U.S. crude and distillate stockpiles and a smaller-than-expected draw in gasoline.
+Oil prices tumbled to more than two-week lows, with U.S. crude falling more than 3 percent, after government data showed a large surprise weekly build in U.S. crude and distillate stockpiles and a smaller-than-expected draw in gasoline.

-The weakness in oil prices fueled losses in the S&P energy index, which was last down 1.8 percent, and the European STOXX 600 Oil and Gas sector, which closed down 1.4 percent.
+The losses in oil prices fueled losses in the S&P energy index, which was last down 1.7 percent, and the European STOXX 600 Oil and Gas sector, which was off 1.4 percent.

-Investors remained focused, however, on U.S. non-farm payrolls data due on Friday, which could provide clues on the timing of the next Fed rate increase.
+Investors remained focused, however, on the upcoming U.S. non-farm payrolls data on Friday, which could provide clues on the timing of the next interest rate hike from the Federal Reserve.

 Data showing the U.S. private sector added 177,000 jobs in August, compared with expectations of 175,000, boosted investors' optimism about Friday's jobs report.
 Analysts have noted low trading volumes in recent days, partly on anticipation of the jobs data.